Our Best Answer - What is my ID?

 Undergraduate applicants receive an ApplicantID.

-A NetID is a universal and secure identifier, unique to you, required along with a password to access many secure Cornell online services, like email.
-It consists of your initials followed by one or more number.
+- A NetID is a universal and secure identifier, unique to you, required along with a password to access many secure Cornell online services, like email.
+It consists of your initials followed by one or more numbers.
 Sharing your NetID is against University Policy.